-In January 2002, Musgrove hosted a Leadership Summit on Higher Education.
-Mississippi was the first state selected by the Association of Governing Boards of Universities and Colleges, and Musgrove chaired a committee that produced a report of six priorities for education in Mississippi, ranging from early childhood education to adult learning.
+Mississippi was the first state selected by the Association of Governing Boards of Universities and Colleges to host a Leadership Summit on Higher Education.
+Governor Musgrove chaired the steering committee that produced a report of six priorities for education in Mississippi, ranging from early childhood education to adult learning.

 As a member of the National Governors Association Executive Committee, Musgrove was one of two governors chosen to lead the NGA effort regarding the "No Child Left Behind" legislation recently passed by Congress.
-Mississippi is also one of six states to participate in a pilot program on the implementation of the mandates of the new act.
+Mississippi is also one of six states to participate in Following the Leaders, a pilot program on the implementation of the mandates of the new act.
 In selecting Mississippi for this program, it was said that Mississippi had "an infectious enthusiasm and commitment to students."